laxitGH/python-length/README.md

 # python-length
-A light weight python library to deal with lengths
+A light weight python library for dealing with lengths